tigh-latte/presentations/unsafe-stacks/presentation.md

 <!-- stop -->

-If we were to clone this string via `strings.Clone`, the underlying character data would be cloned in memory, and a new string header pointing to this clone would be created:
+If we clone `myString` via `strings.Clone`, the underlying character data would be cloned in memory, and a new `StringHeader` pointing to this cloned data is be created:

 ```go
     myString := "holy hell"